DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 8.md

 ---
-title: Lesson 8 - Contract Storage
+title: Lesson 8 - Storing Your Knight
 sidebar_position: 8
 ---

-Storing Your Knights in the Contract

-Now that you know about resources and dictionaries, let's use them together to store your knights in the game contract.
+Now that you know about `resources` and `dictionaries`, let's use them together to store your knights in the game contract.
 This way, all the knights in the game can be tracked in one place.

-Storing Knights with a Dictionary: Imagine a special book in your game where you keep track of all the knights.
+**Storing Knights with a Dictionary**: Imagine a special book in your game where you keep track of all the knights.
 This book is like a dictionary, where each knight has a unique ID (like a page number) and their details are stored on that page.

 Here's how we can create this dictionary in Cadence: